virtualidentityag/summerschool2018/README.md

 Find all information you need on how to apply for the VI summer school 2018

 ## Where & when?
-The Coding Summer School starts on __Monday, July 30th to Friday, August 11th__ at Virtual Identity (Isarwinkel 16 in Munich).
+The Coding Summer School starts on __Monday, August 27th to Friday, September 7th__ at Virtual Identity (Isarwinkel 16 in Munich).
 This is a full-time program, which means you will have to commit for the whole 2 weeks.

 ## Who is Virtual Identity?
 Virtual Identity is a digital service design company.
 Since 1995, we help our customers to utilize digital technologies.
 Today we are 200 digital experts working in offices in Freiburg, Munich, Vienna and Porto.